 - A commitment to women correlates with organization’s reputation and brand.

-In summary, gender parity is a must.
-Women represent half the potential in the world, and it is an advantage for every organization (public, private, profit and non-profit) to attract, retain and motivate them.
-In other words, gender parity is a social change that has been proven to generate significant gains for businesses and economies.
-It builds businesses, means organizational effectiveness and prosperity and boosts a country’s economic development and growth.
-Most importantly perhaps, the presence of equality enhances motivation and participation in the labour market as it also increases the personal fulfillment of both women and men alike.
+In summary, achieving gender parity is a must.
+It is a social change that has been proven to generate significant gains for businesses and economies.
+Gender equality means organizational effectiveness and prosperity.
+It builds businesses and boostsa country’s economic development and growth.
+Most importantly perhaps, the presence of equality enhances motivation and participation in the labour market as it also increasesthe personal fulfilment of both women and men alike.
 That is why, once more, “equality can’t wait”!

 Leave no one behind – A call to action for gender equality and women’s economic empowerment – United Nations

 Gender, diversity and inclusion statistics – Statistics Canada

 Women in corporate Canada: Who’s at the top? – Statistics Canada